dgoldsb/synergy-jointpdf/README.md

 * Add a training method to the model, that can optimize the ODE parameters
 * Write code to make MI profiles using the kNN entropy
 * Expand the code from the previous phase to include complex triggers (birds + smoke = deviation from norm as more fit response)
-* Do experiments with the trained
+* Do experiments with the trained network
+* Test the hypotheses on a real network
 * Generate MI profiles, and compare to what we know of the smaller gene regulation network, larger networks, and what we learned from the controlled MI profile application

 ## Phase 4: writing of the paper